judasgutenberg/Esp8266_RemoteControl/README.md

 ![alt text](documentation/managementrule.jpg?raw=true)

 At the bottom is a tool you can use to automatically construct a value token (which will resemble a self-closing XML tag) to place in conditions.
 Treat these as variables in an expression to be evaluated as true or false.
-You can use multiple tokens, parentheses, arithmatic operators, and scalar numbers in such expressions.
+You can use multiple tokens, parentheses, arithmetic operators, and scalar numbers in such expressions.
-Since manual changes to the status of device_features are usually at odds with automation, whenever a manual change to a device_feature is made, automation is automatically suspended for restore_automation_after hours, starting at the instant of the manual change.
+Since manual changes to the status of device_features are usually at odds with automation, whenever a manual change to a device_feature is made, automation is automatically suspended for restore_automation_after hours (independently settable for each device_feature), starting at the instant of the manual change.

 ## Commands